frescademusic/auto-annotated-portfolio/content/pages/index.md

     backgroundSize: full
     title: Muntasir Mahmud
     subtitle: >-
-      Professionally known as FRESCADE, believes that supremacy of music can make the world a better place.
+      Professionally known as FRESCADE, believes that the supremacy of music can make the world a better place.
     styles:
       self: